bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorialsPD.md

 ![](br_pd2.png)

 !!! tip "Numerical precision for stability"
     The Floquet multipliers are not very precisely computed here using the Shooting method.
 We know that `1=exp(0)` should be a Floquet multiplier but this is only true here at precision ~1e-3.
-In order to prevent spurious bifurcation detection, there is a threshold `precisionStability` in `ContinuationPar` for declaring an unstable eigenvalue.
+In order to prevent spurious bifurcation detection, there is a threshold `tol_stability` in `ContinuationPar` for declaring an unstable eigenvalue.
 Another way would be to use Poincaré Shooting so that this issue does not show up.

 ## Periodic orbits from the PD point (Standard Shooting)